Minnesota Medicare Advantage Plans

-These plans, also known as HMO plans, are probably the most popular managed care plans.
+These Medicare advantage plans, also known as HMO plans, are probably the most popular managed care plans.
 When you sign up for the plan, you will receive a network of providers.
 If you want coverage, you can only use those providers, but there is an exception for emergencies.
 You must also choose a primary care physician off of this list, and if you ever need a specialist, you must get a primary care referral first.

 Preferred Provider Organization Health Plans

-The PPO plans give people much more flexibility when compared to HMO plans.
+The PPO Medicare plans give people much more flexibility when compared to HMO plans.
 You will typically receive a list of preferred providers, but you can use any provider for a slightly elevated cost.
 You also are not required a primary care doctor and will be covered if you see a specialist without a referral.
-This plan is perfect for people looking for a little more flexibility or if you do not want a primary care specialist.
+This Medicare advantage plan is perfect for people looking for a little more flexibility or if you do not want a primary care specialist.

 Special Needs Health Plans

-You only can get an SNP plan if you meet specific criteria set by the insurance company.
+You only can get an SNP plan if you meet specific criteria set by the Medicare advantage insurance company.
 These criteria generally have to do with chronic conditions, living in an institution, or dual eligibility.
-Once you prove that you meet these special criteria, you can sign up for the plan, which probably will have special benefits due to your special needs.
+Once you prove that you meet these special criteria, you can sign up for the Medicare advantage plan, which probably will have special benefits due to your special needs.

 Medicare Advantage Health Plans Savings Account

 MSA plans combine medical savings accounts with high-deductible plans.
 The insurance company will deposit money that you can use to pay for Medicare expenses until you meet your yearly deductible, which tends to be higher than other plans on this list.